adambard/learnxinyminutes-docs/solidity.html.markdown

 successBoolean = someContractAddress.call(bytes4(sha3('function_name(uint256,address)')), u, a);

 // callcode - Code at target address executed in *context* of calling contract
+// will keep storage that usually resides in someContract in calling contract
 // provides library functionality successBoolean = someContractAddress.callcode(bytes4(sha3('function_name(uint256,address)')), u, a);

+// delegatecall - same as callcode but additionally impersonates msg.sender
+// msg.sender inside function_name is equal to the one in this outer contract successBoolean = someContractAddress.delegatecall(bytes4(sha3('function_name(uint256,address)')), u, a);

 // 13.
 STYLE NOTES